Thursday, March 16, 2006

 Keine Auktion vor dem Sommer

 Da die Bilder bis 30.
-Juni ausgestellt sind, ist klar, dass sie bis zum
+Juni ausgestellt sind, ist klar, dass sie bis

 Sommer nicht versteigert werden.